Tech Due Diligence for Fintech Mortgage Startups: An MSP's Perspective

 How an MSP Strengthens Your Diligence Posture

 A managed service provider with mortgage industry experience bridges the gap between startup-speed development and investor-grade infrastructure.
+The qualifier matters.
+Generic IT MSPs run generic SMB baselines.
+A mortgage-vertical MSP that already operates the regulated stack for hundreds of lenders brings pattern recognition that translates directly to diligence-ready evidence.

 Cybersecurity Assessment and Hardening

-Microsoft 365 Tenant Security
+Microsoft 365 Tenant Management

 Managed Detection and Response